trilogy-group/ws-eng-conduit-ai-assessment/README.md

 # Conduit - AI Augmented Design and Implementation

 In this assessment, you will work on a realistic task that closely resembles issues you may face on the job.
-Your challenge in this assignment is to guide GPT to extend an existing project with a new user story.
+Your challenge in this assignment is to guide AI to extend an existing project with a new user story.

 Your submission should not reflect the capabilities of the AI but should showcase your skills in guiding and leveraging it to fulfill the given requirements.
 Make sure to provide instructions and context to the AI based on your knowledge, ensuring that the solution generated is something you are comfortable attaching your name to.